Skip to content

 3. She looks at the back cover.

-4. She looks at the flap (this is applicable to hard cover books with dust jackets).
+4. She looks at the flap (this applies to hardcover books with dust jackets).

 5. She’ll glance over the Table of Contents.